 2. Server Nodes: These are dedicated hardware solutions optimized for enterprise-level tasks such as VPN routing and managing high-demand traffic.
 Server nodes ensure reliability and scalability, making them ideal for businesses with robust infrastructure requirements.

+When a node is connected, it is automatically registered on the network.
+Operators are responsible for maintaining uptime, allowing their nodes to relay web requests to public servers effectively.
 All user data is encrypted, ensuring the highest levels of security and privacy.
 This encryption means that nodes cannot access complete client information, guaranteeing the confidentiality of user data while maintaining network efficiency.
+This decentralized node architecture enables Ping to offer secure, scalable, and efficient networking solutions while upholding user privacy and global reliability.

 Validators

+Validators are a core part of Ping’s protocol.
+They verify node activity, track performance, and enforce fair reward distribution through smart contracts.
 Operating on a custom L2, validators process proofs, apply slashing when needed, and help maintain the integrity of the network — all without accessing user data.

 Infrastructure Stack